-Manatees in mortion
+Manatees in Motion

-Manatees travel throughout Florida's waterways and move between feshwater rivers and springs, breckish waters, and coastal set waters.
-They even use canals and look systems to enter lakee or may b found in other inland waterways when storm surges provide access from nearby waterbodies.
+Manatees travel throughout Florida's waterways and move between freshwater rivers and springs, brackish waters, and coastal salf waters.
+They even use canals and lock systems to enter lakes or may be found in other inland waterways when storm surges provide access from nearby waterbodies.

+provide access from nearby waterbooles.
 While the Florida manatee range is mostly within Florida, some manatees have traveled as far north as Rhode Island, as far west as Mexico, and as far south as Puerto Rico.
 Researchers place tracking units on the Florida manatees discovered in these distant locations, which help biologists collect information on travel behavior and preferred habitat use.
+When boating in Florida, you may share the waterways with manatees.
+While manatees are difficult to see when water is not clear or when there.

-travel behavior and preferred habitat use.
 When boating in Florida, you may share the waterways with manatees.
 While manatees are difficult to see when water is not clear or when there is a glare on the surface, you can still look out for them.
-The up and down motion of a manatee's tail creates a round jume on the water's curface when the manatee swims, which looks like a series of circles known as 'manatee footprints.'
-If you see a manatee footprint or other signs of a manatee in the water (enout, back or tail), slow your vessel or shut off your engine until you locate the manatee(s) and are far enough away to safely move forward again.
+The up and down motion of a manatee's tail creates a round plume on the water's surface when the manates swims, which looks like a series of circles known as 'manatee footprints.'
+If you see a manatee footprint or other signs of a manatee in the water (snout, back or tail), slow your vessel or shut off your engine until you locate the manatee(s) and are far enough away to safely move forward again.